elegans-io/items-autoencoder-tf/README.md

 # Encoder NN for items to items

-The program calculates the vector representation from items
+The program calculates the vector representation from items using an encoder NN

 ## Usage: